MailItem in changing times.

 to Program Files is sufficient evidence of administrative intent.

-My installation path was C:\Program Files\Some Company\SomeAddin
+My installation path was C:\Program Files\Some Company\SomeAddin.

 Huh.
 Now what?